 We’ve highlighted some of our most pivotal female game-changers from the past year, and how they’ve inspired us to level up, improve our surroundings, and appreciate the gift of womanhood!

 1. Michelle Yeoh

-Michelle is a Malaysian actress, who made history this year as the first Asian Best Actress winner at the SAG Awards for her performance in sci-fi action adventure movie, ‘Everything Everywhere All At Once’.
-The A24 produced movie has won a sweep of awards, including recognition of Michelle Yeoh as Best Lead Performance at the 2023 Film Independent Spirit Awards.
+Michelle is a Malaysian actress, who made history this year as the first Asian Best Actress winner at the SAG Awards for her performance in the sci-fi action-adventure movie, ‘Everything Everywhere All At Once’.
+The A24-produced movie has won a sweep of awards, including recognition of Michelle Yeoh as Best Lead Performance at the 2023 Film Independent Spirit Awards.
 In her acceptance speech, Michelle stated “I want to dedicate this to all our mothers.
 Without our mothers, none of us would be here.”

-Rihanna is a multitalented singer, actress, businesswoman, and now soon to be mother of two.
-Announcing her pregnancy at one of the most prestigious live performances of her career so far, Rihanna absolutely slayed the stage of her Superbowl Half Time show.
-Performing a compilation of her greatest hits, strutting her stuff on floating platforms, and plugging her beauty brand with a quick Fenty face powder touch up, Rihanna showcased the very best of being a multidimensional mogul, performer, and all-round icon.
+Rihanna is a multitalented singer, actress, businesswoman, and now mother of two.
+Announcing her pregnancy at one of the most prestigious live performances of her career so far, Rihanna absolutely slayed the stage of her Superbowl Half-Time show.
+Performing a compilation of her greatest hits, strutting her stuff on floating platforms, and plugging her beauty brand with a quick Fenty face powder touch-up, Rihanna showcased the very best of being a multidimensional mogul, performer, and all-around icon.

 3. Leah Williamson